perfectsense/gyro/docs/guides/writing-a-provider.rst

 **delete()**

-The ``delete()`` method is called by Gyro when it determines that a resource should be deleted from the provider.
+The ``delete(GyroUI ui, State state)`` method is called by Gyro when it determines that a resource should be deleted from the provider.
 The resource implementation should delete the resource from the provider.

 Documentation